marukooo96/landing-page/README.md

-Picture by satheeshsankaran downloaded from Pixabay
+Header picture by satheeshsankaran downloaded from Pixabay